ese5160/a14g-final-submission-s25-t19-ac-dc/README.md

 SRS 03 - INA219 or equivalent voltage sensor shall send data over I2C to the microcontroller once per 0.5 seconds +/- 100 milliseconds.

- *We hit this requirement by using the INA219 voltage sensor to send the bus voltage values to the MCU values over I2C.*
+ &nbsp; *We partially hit this requirement by using the INA219 voltage sensor to send the bus voltage values to the MCU values over I2C.
+We would get very fast values when using the CLI commands, however we were not able to implement it to automatically take readings otherwise due to time constraints.*

 SRS 04 - The voltage sensor shall actuate an LED if it is below 2V (after the initial charging phase).

- *We did not hit this requirement since we were not able to measure the charge within the battery, only the voltage that goes through that line to power the battery.*
+ &nbsp; *We did not hit this requirement since we were not able to measure the charge within the battery, only the voltage that goes through that line to power the battery.*

 SRS 06 - All sensor data shall be sent to the user interface from the SAMW25 microcontroller using WiFi, updating once per 0.5 seconds +/- 100 milliseconds.

 &nbsp; *We partially hit this requirement by using NODERED and MQTT to send data over WiFi and display to a UI via NODERED.
-We did face hiccups for the voltage sensor values being displayed but we were able to toggle the fan via NODERED.*
+We did face hiccups for the voltage sensor values being displayed but we were able to toggle the fan via NODERED immediately as the button was pushed.
+The dashboard is shown in the final project images.*

 SRS 07 - The light intensity from the photodiodes shall be sent and interpreted by the SAMW25 microcontroller updating every 100 milliseconds +/- 10 milliseconds.